 Any violation of conditions of release is taken extremely seriously by the courts in New Mexico.
 New Mexico judges are particularly sensitive to violations of domestic violence no-contact orders.
 Chances are a violation of the no-contact order in the absence of some very strong and persuasive support on the part of the alleged victim will result in immediate arrest.

 In addition, there is a good chance that the defendant will be jailed for some period of time.
 In cases of serious violations such as subsequent acts of domestic violence, the defendant will be jailed until the case has concluded.
 Such acts of domestic violence would include physical violence, verbal threats, stalking, repeated phone calls (or texts, emails, Facebook posts…) as well as any other acts of domestic violence as defined fairly broadly under the law.

 Consensual Contact with the Alleged Victim

 Keep in mind also that even if the alleged victim is supportive and does not wish to see the defendant jailed, the judge is not bound by the alleged victim’s wishes.
 Thus, the defendant might be jailed even if the alleged victim does not want it and strongly vocalizes this position.
-This situation can occur on a first time violation of the no-contact order but is more likely in cases of repeated violations.
+This situation may occur on a first time violation of the no-contact order but is more likely in cases of repeated violations.

 New Criminal Charges

 Under New Mexico law, aggravated stalking may be charged for a knowing violation of a protective order or no contact order.
 Moreover, repeated offenses of stalking (i.e. more than one) may be charged as a fourth degree felony.

 Do Not Violate the No-Contact Order!